Flag of Friesland: History

-Around 1200 Scandinavian coats of arms reveal many traces of water-lilies and hearts, found often in combination with images of lions.
+Around 1200 Scandinavian coats of arms reveal many traces of water-lilies and hearts, often found in combination with images of lions.

 15th century books on heraldry show that two armorial bearings were derived from the early ones: a coat of arms showing lions and seven pompeblêdden (water lilies) transformed into billets, the other being the arms with the seven now known lilies on stripes.

 The current design was officially approved in 1897 and was first used by the provincial government in 1927.
+The flag was officially adopted by the provincial executive of Friesland on 9 July 1957.